BaldPolnareff/ESR/ESR.md

 The propulsion system is subject to payload constraints as well.

-Three different configurations have been evaluated:
+Two different configurations have been evaluated:

 + *VACCO® Micro Propulsion Systems-CPOD Cold gas propellers* - This system maneuvers the satellite by propelling a pressurized cold gas through eight nozzles (two for each spatial DOF, plus two extra nozzles for redundancy).

-    This technique allows the system to be steered, but a stabilization mechanism (like reaction wheels) is required in order to lock the desired orientation.
+    This technique allows the system to be steered, but a stabilization mechanism (like reaction wheels) is required in order to lock and stabilize the desired orientation.

+    Three reaction wheels are installed as part of the integrated CubeADCS system, which includes its own CPU, specifically designed for attitude control and a set of related sensors (3 MEMS gyroscopes, 10 course sun sensors, a triaxial deployable magnetometer, a fine Sun and Earth sensor).

+    This configuration has two main advantages: the reaction wheels are not just a stabilization mechanism, they can be actively used for a fine tuned attitude control; secondly, thrusters can be used to desaturate the reaction wheels themselves.

++ *CUA / VACCO®-CubeSat High Impulse Propulsion System-CHIPS* - The only relevant variable of this configuration is the propulsion block position, located onto the lower face of the spacecraft (with reference to the axis intercepting both BOSS's and Bennu's centers of mass).

+  Both orbital and attitude maneuvers are performed by the engine itself, however, reaction wheels are still necessary for attitude stabilization and control.

+The latter has been chosen, as it still grants a highly accurate attitude control, while simplifying the in-depth analysis required by thrusters allocation.
+A momentum budget has been calculated by taking the effect of environmental perturbations into account and attitude control actuators have been sized accordingly.

+As a precaution, the maximum deviation from the local vertical axis has been set to 5 degrees.

+The total disturbance torque, calculated as the root sum square of all torque contributions, amounts to 9.1E-5 Nm.

+All the parameters needed to compute this budget have been obtained from the satellite's configuration (e.g inertia) and orbital characteristics.

+Furthermore, the worst case scenario emerged from the analysis is a 180 degrees maneuver, performed in a 5 minutes time span (de-orbiting maneuver).

+The required slewing torque is 0.07 Nm.

+All the selected sensors and actuators are COTS (datasheets in the applicable documents).

+The ADCS is tightly linked to the GNC, as they're part of the same closed-loop system.